pazurkota/pazurkota/README.md

 *i'm 16-year-old developer and music composer from Poland*

 ### *about me*:
-- 🔭 *doing stuff in .NET*
+- 🔭 *doing stuff in .NET, Python and with Raspberry Pi Pico*
-- 🌱 *currently learning Unity Engine, Python and HTML/CSS*
+- 🌱 *currently learning front end (HTML/CSS, maybe JS) and 3D graphics with Blender*
 - 🎹 *also doing some [music](https://www.youtube.com/@foxtrotdotwav)*
 - ⚡ *and i'm into metheorology (haha storm goes brrrr)*
 - 👀 *in a free time i watch some tv series/anime, read some sci-fi books, [stream](https://www.youtube.com/@pazurkota) and play ADC*